 Research Director, Internet of Things

-Research Director, Data Integration and Data Integrity Software
+Research Director, Data Integration and Data Intelligence Software